Vestibular Physiotherapy Burnaby

 Our office (Burnaby Heights Physiotherapy) will be happy to do this for you.
 If you’re not sure whether or not your insurance covers physiotherapy, please give them a call and check prior to your appointment.

-Our experienced team of physiotherapists are waiting for you and cannot wait to help you finally gain control over your dizziness with a holistic approach so you can spend more time enjoying all aspects of life.
+Our experienced team of physiotherapists cannot wait to help you finally gain control over your dizziness with a holistic approach so you can spend more time enjoying all aspects of life.